Market Analysis - Infectious Diseases 2018

 - University of Otago

 - University of Pittsburgh

 - University of Colorado Denver

 - Queensland University of Technology

 - Infectious Diseases Society of America

 - Medical College of Georgia at Georgia Regents University

-The 6th International Conference on Infectious Diseases will be held on 5th & 6th December 2018 at Lisbon, Portugal.
+The 6th International Conference on Infectious Diseases will be held on December 05-06, 2018 at Lisbon, Portugal.
 The theme of the conference is " A Novel Approach To Cure Emerging and Re-emerging Infectious Diseases".
-It will bring together scientists from the industry, academia, as well as leaders from healthcare providers, policy makers, industrialists and investors to provide unique insights for infectious disease research and development.
-This event will also have a specific focus on co-operations between countries of the world through exhibitions and oral presentations by specialists in the field.
+It will bring together scientists from the industry, academia, as well as leaders from healthcare providers, policy makers, industrialists, and investors to provide unique insights into infectious disease research and development.
+This event will also have a specific focus on co-operation between countries of the world through exhibitions and oral presentations by specialists in the field.